xiashj24/awesome-music-dsp/README.md

 ### Faust

-Faust has long history and more maintainers than Cmajor, but I find it difficult to use in production.
+Faust has a long history and way more maintainers than Cmajor, but I find it difficult to use in production prototyping due to its unique syntax.

-### Python
+### Python for audio

 - Introduction to Digital Music with Python Programming; Learning Music with Code
 - [signalflow](https://github.com/ideoforms/signalflow)